elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 <strong>Syntax: </strong> Object.setPrototypeOf(obj, proto);<br /><br />

 :::warning
-According the MDN, it has been advised to use Object.create(obj) instead of this method.
+According to the MDN, its advised to use Object.create(obj) instead of this method.
 :::

   </div>